Spartanlasergun/Spartanlasergun/README.md

 - 👀 I’m interested in almost everything.
 - 🌱 I’m a Pythoneer currently learning Java.
 - 💞️ I’m looking to collaborate on indie game building or anything interesting.
-- 📫 If you want to contact me just send a message on github or email me: bns360@live.com
+- 📫 If you want to contact me just send an email: bns360@live.com

 <!---
 Spartanlasergun/Spartanlasergun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.